TheOdinProject/curriculum/ruby/basic_ruby/writing_methods.md

 * What does `self` mean?
 * What do you need to do to create your own Ruby script file?
 * How would you run a Ruby script from the command line?
+* How can you check whether your script was being run from the command line?
 * What is a shebang line?
 * What does `require` do?
 * What does `load` do?
 * What is the difference between `require` and `load`?
+* How do you access any parameters that were passed to your script file from the command line?
 * What does `send` do?
 * When would `send` be used that's different from just running the method on an object 'normally'?